Demolished public housing projects in Atlanta: Hidden Village Homes

 Hidden Village Homes is a 500-unit abandoned housing project once owned by the AHA located 2208 Verbena street, in northwest Atlanta.
 The complex sits in the Dixie Hill neighborhood.
 It was abandoned due to fire damage.

-John O. Chiles Elderly Highrise
+John O. Chiles Highrise

-John O. Chiles (Harris III) is a 190 unit affordable housing community in Atlanta, Georgia.
-The community is located in the 5th Congressional neighborhood the last remaining structure of Harris Homes.
+The John O. Chiles Highrise is a 190 unit affordable housing community in Atlanta, Georgia and the first of seventeen highrise buildings constructed by the AHA for the elderly and disabled.
+It is located in the 5th Congressional district and is the last remaining structure of the Harris Homes housing project.

 Ed Tucker Memorial Homes

 Built in 1949, Ed Tucker Memorial Homes (aka “Tucker Homes”) was a 200-unit co-operative housing project designed as a memorial to veterans of Atlanta who gave their lives in World War 2.
 A combined effort between the FHA and the non-profit Veteran's Corporation, it was named for a young B-24 navigator from College Park, Georgia who died in the battle of Rabaul.

 The complex was renovated in 2004 and sold as a private development renamed “The Station at Richmond Hill.”